CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Experiments

 To evaluate the contribution of each component in the proposed \textbf{CASR} framework, we conduct an ablation study with four model variants. \textbf{Base Model}: A diffusion-based SR model built on SD-Turbo with LoRA fine-tuning, where LR inputs are upsampled via bicubic interpolation before HR reconstruction. \textbf{Model 1}: Adds the \emph{superpixel segmentation} module. \textbf{Model 2}: Further incorporates the \emph{depth-conditioning} module for geometric consistency. \textbf{Full Model}: The complete version equipped with the SARM.

 Quantitative results in Table~\ref{table:abla_1} and qualitative comparisons in Fig.~\ref{fig:ablation_1} collectively validate the effectiveness of each component.
-Removing any module consistently degrades perceptual quality and reconstruction accuracy, confirming their complementary roles.
+Removing any module consistently degrades perceptual quality, confirming their complementary roles.
 The \textbf{Base Model} suffers from distribution shifts during iterative refinement, producing blurred edges and artifacts in uniform regions (e.g., building facades).
-Introducing the \emph{superpixel segmentation} module (\textbf{Model 1}) sharpens boundaries and restores fine textures, indicating that spatially coherent segmentation stabilizes feature distributions across iterations.
-Adding the \emph{depth-conditioning} module (\textbf{Model 2}) further enhances geometric fidelity—petal structures become clearer and depth transitions smoother—though patch-level inconsistencies remain in repetitive patterns such as windows.
-Finally, the \textbf{Full Model} with the SARM achieves globally consistent and perceptually coherent reconstructions, with continuous textures, sharp edges, and artifact-free details.
-These results demonstrate that global semantic priors effectively align inter-patch features and promote stable high-fidelity generation.
+Introducing the superpixel segmentation module (\textbf{Model 1}) sharpens boundaries and restores fine textures, indicating that spatially coherent segmentation stabilizes feature distributions across iterations.
+Adding the depth-conditioning module (\textbf{Model 2}) further enhances geometric fidelity---petal structures become clearer and depth transitions smoother---though patch-level inconsistencies remain in repetitive patterns such as windows.
+The \textbf{Full Model} incorporates the SARM, yielding substantial gains across all metrics, demonstrating that self-similarity-aware refinement is essential for cross-patch consistency.